Brasilian

 5Edmundo Ros: Pansy/Bahia Bamboree; London 45-1778 (B side only)

-7Kyu Sakamoto: Sukiyaki/Tankobushi; Capitol Starline 6152 (B side only)
+7Kyu Sakamoto: Sukiyaki/Tankobushi; Capitol Starline 6152 (B-side only)

 Hyp Records is a 3-part guide:

-Go to Hip Wax
+Shop Hip Wax

-Some of these records may be for sale at
+Some items above may be available at

 Hip Wax

-© 1999 Hip Wax
+Hyp Records Guide © 1996 Hip Wax